 - You will receive an email from the University acknowledging receipt of your application.

-- The acknowledgment email will contain a person number (which will become your student number).
+- The acknowledgement email will contain a personal number (which will become your student number).

 - All records of correspondence from the University will be available on the student self-service portal https://self-service.wits.ac.za

 - Check the status of your application and to-do items on the student self-service portal regularly.